ByteAtATime/firebase-auth-extension/README.md

 * `isAnonymous` is false
 * `providerId` and `providerData` are null and blank respectively

 The `uid` field is the user's address.
+In the body of the endpoint, you can use the `firebase` (not `firebase-admin`) library, which will respect your rules (where applicable, such as for Firestore, Storage, and Realtime Database).
+The helper function automatically logs in as the user, so you can immediately call functions such as `setDoc`.

 ### Invoking Endpoints